fcurella/django-recommends/docs/storages.rst

 .. method:: get_identifier(self, obj, *args, **kwargs)

-    This method serializes the object to a string.
+    Given an object and optional parameters, returns a string identifying the object uniquely.

 .. method:: resolve_identifier(self, identifier)

     This method is the opposite of ``get_identifier``.
-It resolve the serialized to object to an actual model.
+It resolve the object's identifier to an actual model.

 .. method:: get_similarities_for_object(self, obj, limit)